bentoml/bentoctl/docs/core-concepts.md

 Bentoctl performs two types of operations:

-1. bentoctl manages the operators that interact with the cloud service.
+1. bentoctl builds deployable images or artifacts based on the cloud services' requirements.
-2. bentoctl mangages the deployment via deployment configurations.
+2. bentoctl managages cloud service deployment with Terraform

 In the following sections, we will discuss the concepts of operators and deployment configurations.

 ## Operators

 Operators are plugins that interact with the external services, typcially a cloud service.
 It abstracts the specifics implmentation details of the external service and provides an unified interface for bentoctl.
-The operator provide 4 core actions that are:
+The operator provide 2 core actions that are:

-1. Deploy - Create Deployment in the external service base on the deployment configuration provided by the user.
+1. Create deployable image or artifact base on the cloud service's requirements.
-2. Describe - Retrieve the latest deployment status and properties from the external service.
-3. Update - Update the deployment configuration in the external service.
-4. Delete - Remove the deployment from the external service.
+2. Generate Terraform projects based on the deployment configuration.

 The operator also provides a set of schema that bentoctl uses to validate the deployment configuration.
 [Operators](./operators.md) page provides more details on supported platforms and their current status.